Reda Khadra: Who is Sheffield United and Sunderland target, how does he compare to Gibbs-White and what has been said?

-Khadra impressed in both games against United, scoring in a 3-1 Rovers win at Ewood Park, although he did see a penalty saved excellently by Wes Foderingham in the return leg at Bramall Lane.
+Khadra impressed in both games against United last season, scoring in a 3-1 Rovers win at Ewood Park, although he did see a penalty saved excellently by Wes Foderingham in the return leg at Bramall Lane.

 Khadra began his career at Borussia Dortmund and moved to Brighton in 2020, but he has only played four minutes of competitive football for the Seagulls.